BeSpunky/angular-zen/wiki/Modules/LanguageIntegrationModule/Implementing-in-a-library.md

     }
 }
 ```

+> The [`LocalizedRouteAware`](/Modules/LanguageIntegrationModule/Additional-Language-Tools#LocalizedRouteAware) class provides the above implementation out of the box along with other tools.
+Consider extending it.

 # Forcing Integration
 If your library requires the language integration tools and cannot provide a default behaviour without them, you can use the `ensureEnabled()` method to throw an explanatory error to the app's developer, telling him he must import the module.
 If integration has been enabled, the method will exit without an error.